Child (Ages 5 to 17): $20

-Date: Friday the 1st of March 2019
+Date: Saturday, 19th of March

-Time: 8:00 pm (Gates open at: 6:00 pm)
+Time: 8:00 pm (Doors open at: 6:00 pm)

-Please Note: The summer lecture will still go ahead rain, hail or alien invasion.
+Please Note: The summer lecture will still go ahead, rain, hail or alien invasion.
 If on the day there is a good chance of rain then the summer lecture will be moved to Lesmurdie High School (View Map) and you’ll be informed via email and a phone call.